 His father replies saying: No Ahmad.
 There is no Ayah from the Quran or an authentic Hadith to depend on in this regard.
 Thus, we say what the authentic sources say; the merit of Ramadan as a whole is unique, and the merit of prayers in Ramadan as a whole is unique as well.

-However, there is extra merit for the last 10 days in Ramadan, not the first ones, mentioned in the Prophet’s (PBUH) Sayings.
+However, there is extra merit for the last ten days of Ramadan, not the first ones, mentioned in the Prophet’s (PBUH) Sayings.
 For example: “When the last ten days began, the Prophet (PBUH) would tie his lower garment (Izaar) tight and stay up at night, and wake his family.

-There is one more important topic before creating Ahmad’s Muslim Ramadan prayer guide 2021, and his Muslim prayer guide when Ramadan ends.
-This topic is the Al-Qadr night and the extra merit for the last 10 days of Ramadan. they are of great importance due to the existence of the Night of Decree (Al Qadr Night).
-It is not revealed for us to do our best in all the last 10 nights of Ramadan.
+There is one more important topic before creating Ahmad’s Muslim Ramadan prayer guide 2022, and his Muslim prayer guide when Ramadan ends.
+This topic is the Al-Qadr night and the extra merit for the last ten nights of Ramadan.

 The father replies saying: Dua is highly recommended at any time of Ramadan, especially in the time of breaking fast.
 One of the payers to say during Ramadan is the Muslim fasting prayer or the Dua we say before breaking our fast.
 Marwan ibn Salim al-Muqaffa’ said: I saw Ibn Umar holding his beard with his hand and cutting what exceeded the handful of it.
 He (Ibn Umar) said that the Prophet (ﷺ) said when he broke his fast: Thirst has gone, the arteries are moist, and the reward is sure if Allah wills.
 (Al-Albani)